FalcoSuessgott/vops/README.md

 * Seal & Unseal a Vault
 * Rekey a Vault
 * Generate a new root token
-* save and restore a Vault (raft storage required)
+* save and restore a Vault (raft storage required) Snapshot
+* open the UI in your default browser
 * define custom commands then can be run for any cluster

 # Installation